arunabhdas/guitesting/README.md

 guitesting
 ----------

-guitesting is a library for testing GUIs
+guitesting is a project for demonstrating GUI testing using Xcode